Skip to main content

 How Can Hormone Therapy Modulate Neurotransmitter Activity?

 Tailored hormone therapies work by intervening in this dysfunctional state.
 By restoring sex hormones to optimal levels, these treatments can help re-establish balance and mitigate the negative effects of HPA axis hyperactivity.
 Progesterone’s role is particularly noteworthy from a neurochemical standpoint.

 As mentioned, its metabolite, allopregnanolone, is a potent positive allosteric modulator of the GABA-A receptor.
 This is the same receptor targeted by benzodiazepine drugs.
 By enhancing GABAergic tone, progesterone directly counteracts the excitatory signals in the brain, promoting a state of calm conducive to sleep.
 This is a direct pharmacological action that explains its efficacy in treating insomnia, particularly in perimenopausal women who experience a dramatic loss of this endogenous calming agent.

-Similarly, restoring testosterone in men can improve by re-establishing the normal relationship between androgens and sleep-regulating centers in the brain.
+Similarly, restoring testosterone in men can improve sleep architecture by re-establishing the normal relationship between androgens and sleep-regulating centers in the brain.
 Adequate testosterone levels are associated with an increase in slow-wave sleep and a reduction in sleep fragmentation.

 Neuroendocrine Interactions in Sleep Regulation